How better nutrition can improve your vision

 Vitamin A, typically the first ingredient on the label of multivitamin bottles, is very important to keeping your eyes healthy.

 Research suggests vitamin A also may lower your risk of cataracts and macular degeneration later in life.
-It also may slow vision loss in people with an eye condition called retinitis pigmentosa.
+It may also slow vision loss in people with an eye condition called retinitis pigmentosa

 How much vitamin A do you need each day?
 For teen boys, the U.S. recommended dietary allowance (RDA) is 900 micrograms, which is the equivalent of 3,000 international units (IU).
 For teen girls, it is 700 micrograms (2,333 IU).